apache/spark/docs/sql-migration-guide-upgrade.md

   - The `ADD JAR` command previously returned a result set with the single value 0.
 It now returns an empty result set.

+  - In Spark version 2.4 and earlier, `Dataset` doesn't support to encode `Option[Product]` at top-level row, because in Spark SQL entire top-level row can't be null.
+Since Spark 3.0, `Option[Product]` at top-level is encoded as a row with single struct column.
+Then with this support, `Aggregator` can also use use `Option[Product]` as buffer and output column types.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.